 Creating a stable, safe, kind home is the key to a great guest visit.
 Holiday gatherings can be tense.
-This year after midterm elections people may be more volatile and stressed than ever before.
 Also remember that you really have no idea what people are going through, whether it’s your brother-in-law that lost his job, your niece dropped out of school unexpectedly or your sister who has no health insurance.
 Being mindful, aware, and prepared during your time together is one of the best gifts you can give.

 Creating Your Holiday Guest Plan